The back story of this crochet Super Scarf

 Row 2: Ch 2, dc in 8 sts, *ch 1, sk ch sp, dc in 8 sts, repeat from *, turn.

 Repeat Row 2 until you have completed 110 rows.
 Fasten off.

 Cut 56 pieces of yarn, each of them 10 inches (25.5 cm) long.
+See my technique for a simple way to cut your fringe pieces.
 Place 4 pieces together, ends even.
 Don’t be uptight about perfection here, you can trim ends later if you have a piece that is much longer than the others.
 Fold a group of 4 in half.
 With RS of scarf facing you, insert a crochet hook from back to front of the first st or ch on one short edge.
 Pull the fold of the group of four yarn pieces through this st or ch with the crochet hook.
-Pull the 8 ends of these yarn pieces through the fold that you just pulled through the st or ch.
+Pull the 8 ends of these yarn pieces through the loop that you just pulled through the st or ch.
 Pull snug, but don’t overdo it.
 Repeat this procedure in every other st or ch, so that this short edge has 14 groups of fringe pieces.
 Repeat for second short end.

 Your scarf will probably not need blocking.
 Weave in ends.
 This yarn can be machine washed and dried, however, if you machine wash and dry it, the fringe pieces will come unplied and somewhat frizzy looking.
 I suggest handwashing and lying flat to dry to keep the fringe looking nice.